sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/activation.md

 - `["*"]`: always activate
 - `["onLanguage:typescript"]`: activate for files of a language (multiple languages supported)

-For simplicity, the extension creator sets `activationEvents` to `["*"]` but adjust this if your extension is language specific.
+For simplicity, the extension creator sets `activationEvents` to `["*"]`, but adjust this if your extension is language specific.

+## Determining the correct language value

-See the [list of languages](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml), using the value for the `codemirror_mode` key.
+Search this [list of languages](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml), finding the value assigned to the `codemirror_mode` key for that language.